coocos/rescue-events-api/README.md

 ]
 ```

 You probably shouldn't call this endpoint if you've been running the service for a while, because it will return _all_ events it has persisted from the feed.
 This could be tens of thousands of events!
 However, can use filters to narrow down your search.
-For example, to narrow down to a specific a time range:
+For example, to narrow down to a specific a time range using ISO-8601:

-- `GET /api/v1/events/?start=2020-04-05T00:00:00&end=2020-04-06T00:00:00` will return all events which occurred during 5th of April 2020.
+- `GET /api/v1/events/?start=2020-04-05T00:00:00.000Z&end=2020-04-06T00:00:00.000Z` will return all events which occurred during 5th of April 2020.

-Or you could narrow down by event location and a start time:
+Or you could narrow down by using both location and start time:

-- `GET /api/v1/events/?start=2020-04-01T00:00:00&location=Helsinki` will return all events which have occurred in Helsinki since 1st of April 2020.
+- `GET /api/v1/events/?start=2020-04-01T00:00:00.000Z&location=Helsinki` will return all events which have occurred in Helsinki since 1st of April 2020.

 ## WebSocket API